NleHope/RAG-chatbot/README.md

 A lightweight Retrieval-Augmented Generation (RAG) system that runs locally with FAISS and a small language model.

+Ver: 1.0
+To do: add chunking strategy and model evaluation

 ---

 ## How to Run